AdobeDocs/asset-compute.en/help/test-custom-application.md

 1. Add to your user settings JSON file.
 It keeps using the old VS Code debugger, the new one has [some issues](https://github.com/apache/openwhisk-wskdebug/issues/74) with wskdebug: `"debug.javascript.usePreview": false`.
 1. Close any instances of apps open via `aio app run`.
 1. Deploy the latest code using `aio app deploy`.
-1. Execute only the Asset compute Devtool using `npx adobe-asset-compute devtool`.
+1. Execute only the Asset Compute Devtool using `aio asset-compute devtool`.
 Keep it open.
-1. In VS Code editor, add the below debug configuration to your `launch.json`:
+1. In VS Code Editor, add the following debug configuration to your `launch.json`:

     ```json
     {